 There is plastic all around us, and that little recycling logo on the bottom of a coffee cup or take out container does not mean you can always recycle plastic.
-Unfortunately, not everything with that logo belongs in your blue bin.
+Unfortunately, not everything with that logo belongs in your recycling bin.

 There are seven different resin identification codes (or RICs) that indicate the type of plastic used to make an item (like your coffee cup).
 They typically appear as a number inside the familiar recycling symbol.
 These RICs can also be useful determine whether or not that item can be recycled.

 If you want to up your recycling game, understanding the difference between the different plastics is crucial.
 If you’re ready to dive into the world of plastic recycling, this is the post for you.

 Which plastics can be recycled?